Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Introduction

 \section{Introduction}

-The recent emergence of Prior-Data Fitted Networks (TabPFN) \cite{hollmann2022tabpfn, hollmann2025accurate} has shifted the paradigm of tabular learning from gradient boosted models to in-context learners \cite{qu2026tabiclv2} which place attention on the right examples during the forward pass (without weight adaptation) of the underlying neural networks.
+The emergence of tabular foundation models (TFMs) such as prior-data fitted networks (PFNs) \citep{hollmann2022tabpfn, hollmann2025accurate} or in-context learners (ICL) such as \citep{qu2025tabicl,qu2026tabiclv2} has substantially improved over previously top-performing gradient boosted models on small-to-medium scale benchmarks.
+These TFMs leverage the concept of in-context learning (ICL) via the attention mechanism \citep{vaswani2017attention} during the forward pass of the neural network: the model is provided with in-context examples $\{(\bm{x}_i, y_i)\}_{i=1}^n$ and uses them to make predictions without updating the model weights.
+Therefore, ICL is a paradigm shift from the traditional train-then-inference approach, very similar to the emergence of promptable large language models.
+ICL improves sample efficiency and generalization during extrapolation \citep{zhang2026mitra}.

-Both leading models, TabPFN and TabICLv2, perform forms of discretized distributional regression, an approach we strongly support, as it enables full probabilistic forecasts (i.e., the models can predict a histogram over the support of potential outcomes, as illustrated by the insets in Figure~\ref{fig:x-shape}).
-In our view, this is a major shift away from point estimates (such as the conditional median arising from MAE minimization, or the conditional mean from MSE minimization) toward full distributional regression.
-We agree that point estimates often fail to offer the deepest insight into a problem \cite{KNEIB202399}, as they cannot capture aleatoric uncertainty, i.e., the inherent variability from one data point to another.
-Already Galton~(1889) wondered why ``statisticians commonly limit their inquiries to averages, and do not revel in more comprehensive views'' \cite{KNEIB202399}.
+While TabPFN and TabICL employ discretized distributional regression, other TFMs like Limix \citep{zhang2025limix} or Mitra \citep{zhang2026mitra} do not yet leverage distributional regression and only predict point estimates.
+Performing distributional regression produces full probabilistic forecasts.
+Practically, this means that the models either output predictive densities or predictive cumulative distribution functions.
+In practice, the \textit{representation} of the forecast may vary from one model to another, e.g., a forecast can be represented as a discretized density (i.e., a probability mass function or histogram, \Cref{fig:x-shape}), as in TabPFN, or as a set of quantiles, as in TabICLv2.
+Performing distributional regression is a major shift away from point estimates which were previously elicited with certain scoring functions \citep{De_Finetti1975, gneiting2011making} (MSE for the mean, MAE for the median, pinball loss for quantiles).
+Point estimates are often insufficient to capture important aspects of the data-generating process, as they do not account for aleatoric uncertainty, i.e., the inherent variability from one data point to another.
+Indeed, this insufficiency of point estimates has been recognized at least since Galton~(1889): ``statisticians commonly limit their inquiries to averages, and do not revel in more comprehensive views'' \citep{KNEIB202399}.

-To illustrate this limitation, consider the simple toy dataset in Figure~\ref{fig:x-shape}: it illustrates a regression problem where the target variable has multiple modes\footnote{One might argue that such a bimodal response may be due to an unobserved confounder.
-However, we must work with the data at hand and therefore argue that modeling the aleatoric uncertainty is important to make better decisions.}.